Wildlife Sanctuaries to Visit in Laos

 Hin Nam No is known for its dramatic karst landscapes and hidden caves, offering a unique blend of geological and ecological wonders.

-• Wildlife: The sanctuary harbors endangered species like the red-shanked douc langur and the saola, often referred to as the “Asian unicorn.”
+• Wildlife: The sanctuary harbours endangered species like the red-shanked douc langur and the saola, often referred to as the “Asian unicorn.

 • Activities: Guided cave explorations, kayaking, and hiking through the limestone terrain.